klee-repos/token-exchange-privatenet/README.md

-# token-exchange-privatenet
+# Ethereum Token Exchange Demo (Source)

+This demo provides examples of the following:
+*Create an ERC20 Token (https://github.com/ethereum/EIPs/issues/20)
-Token Exchange demo on Ethereum blockchain
+*Create an Token Exchange on the Ethereum blockchain to allow the buying and selling of the ERC20 token

+This demo should be used with:
+*Truffle Framework
+*testrpc or private net ethereum blockchain
+*Boostrap
+*Metamask, Mist, or other Dapp-enabled browser.